Once more, I am participating in A Chronic Voice’s monthly linkup.

 The unintentional grooming mom did, I mostly let myself forget about.
 I had more than enough things going on in my own life, and I wanted to be a happy child – and for the most part, I succeeded, despite not fitting in socially, and despite being both mildly learning disabled and tending to be in more advanced classes.

 I saw therapists off and on throughout middle school and high school, working on forming healthy boundaries, setting reasonable expectations for myself, and processing my depression and regular life stuff.

 I never thought to mention mom’s and my conversations in the years following grandma’s death, because I didn’t know that it was something to mention.

 Looking back now, as an adult, I realize that I was trying to protect myself by pretending that the conversations never occurred, even though they put me in a place of fear and doubt.

-I didn’t know what to do with the knowledge that grandpa had hurt mom, deeply, but she still loved him and when he was alive there was nothing to indicate that he’d ever hurt her in any way.
+I didn’t know what to do with the knowledge that grandpa had hurt mom, deeply, but she still loved him.
+When he was alive there was nothing to indicate that he’d ever hurt her in any way.

 I was left with this nagging feeling that it was normal, even easy, to hold extremely conflicting feelings about one person or event.